 Alternatively, you can report any listing on Google Maps by clicking or tapping on the “Suggest an Edit” button and following these steps:

-• Provide a reason for the removal.
-Select “Spam, fake, or offensive” to tell Google that this listing is a fake listing impersonating another brand (you can do this even if it’s not impersonating your brand.)
+- Provide a reason for the removal.
+Select “Spam, fake, or offensive” to tell Google that this listing is a fake listing impersonating another brand (you can do this even if the brand it is impersonating is not your brand.)

 Google may get back to you via email to respond to your suggestion, but it may take some time before Google will process your request.
 If you’ve provided enough proof for the business impersonation, Google will take down the fake listing pretty soon.